ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/deployment/update-deployment.md

 The old `ReplicaSets` are not deleted.
 By default, Kubernetes `Deployment` controller stores up to 10 revisions of a `Deployment`.
 This means that when you update a `Deployment`, the controller will keep up to 10 previous versions of the Deployment's configuration and the `ReplicaSets` it created.

-Let's see this in action.
+Let's see this in action!

 ## Step 1: Update a Deployment